zou-group/textgrad/README.md

 Initial `punchline` from the model:
 > Supercharge your AI synergy with our optimization toolkit – where compound intelligence meets peak performance!

+Not bad, but we (gpt-4o, i guess) can do better!
+Let's optimize the punchline using TextGrad.
 ```python
 # Step 2: Define the loss function and the optimizer, just like in PyTorch!
 loss_fn = tg.TextLoss("We want to have a super smart and funny punchline.
 Is the current one concise and addictive?
 Is the punch fun, makes sense, and subtle enough?")